pion/turn/docs/adr/2026-08-14-cut-and-stabilize-plan.md

 **Transitional-seam budget:** none introduced.
 Removes the pion/.goassets coupling seam.

-**Blast radius:** `.github/` only; no Go code changes.
+**Blast radius:** `.github/`, plus `Taskfile.yml` and `scripts/ci/` (portable lane commands, per the portfolio responsibility boundary that D4's flow mandates), plus a mechanical import-order normalization (gofmt/gci) of the Go files the module rename (`e8db91a`) left unsorted; that normalization diff must contain only import-line reordering — zero semantic Go changes.
 Traced effects: branch-protection/required-check names change with the workflow set (update rulesets in the same slice if present); the fuzz schedule consumes Actions minutes (bound it); CodeQL/reuse/release job dispositions follow the portfolio policy — record each kept/dropped job in the PR description.
 Untraced effects: none identified.

 **Artifact classification:** all artifacts are verification aids or process metadata.
 The CI gate is an approved maintained deliverable: payoff = merge gating for every subsequent slice; domain = this repository's Go tree; owner = fork maintainer; retirement = none while the repo lives.
 The proto fuzz job is part of that maintained gate (D4 approval in the scope doc).